full degree, Biology minor, Kinesiology Minor (with BA, BSc, BGS)

 Chilliwack campus at CEP, Abbotsford campus

 As the study of human movement, kinesiology explores a broad range of topics that include anatomy, biomechanics, exercise physiology, sociology, education, active health, wellness, and nutrition.

-View the kinesiology program outline in the Academic Calendar.
+To compare the three specializations and view the course requirements, please see the kinesiology program outline in the Academic Calendar.

 If you are pursuing a Bachelor of Science, Bachelor of Arts, or Bachelor of General Studies, you can opt to complete a minor in Kinesiology to learn about human anatomy and movement.